RosaleeKnight/study-notes/cybersecurity-terminology.md

 Phishing: A method of trying to gather personal information using deceptive emails and websites.

+PII (Personal Identifiable Information): is a type of data that identifies the unique identity of an individual.

 Policy Management: The Process of creating, communicating and maintaining policies and procedures within an organization.

+Process Hollowing: A security exploit in which an attacker removes code in an executable file and replaces it with malicious code which causes an otherwise legitimate process to execute malicious code.

 Proxy Server: Another computer system which serves as a hub through which internet requests are processed.